Midwestern HomeLife

 • 1 tablespoon lemon extract (yes, tablespoon)

-• 1 cup lowfat vanilla Greek yogurt plain or lemon yogurt also work
+• 1 cup lowfat vanilla Greek yogurt, room temperature plain or lemon yogurt also work

 • 2 cups flour